bizibabe/symfony-check-vuln-google-dorks/README.md

 ## How to use this script

-1. Create a Google Gmail account (possible to ban)
+1. Create a Google Gmail account (Bypass Captcha)
 2. Connect on your new Gmail account / refresh
 3. python3 check_symfony.py --starturl 0 --nburl 20 -c YOUR_GOOGLE_COOKIE